 To increase the likelihood that a cat will choose the post over the furniture, purchase or construct a post that has coverings of a similar texture to the cat’s favourite piece of furniture or carpeting.

 Many cat owners are disappointed to find that their cats ignore the scratch posts they’ve purchased or built.
 To make a scratch post more appealing:

-Most experts recommend against an owner holding a cat’s paws and simulating a scratching motion in the hopes of training him to scratch the post.
+Most experts recommend against holding a cat’s paws and simulating a scratching motion in the hope of training him to scratch the post.
 This is ineffective with many cats, and may even cause an aversion in some.

 - Becker, M., DVM, & Willard, J., DVM.
 (2009).
 “Why Do Cats Scratch?”
 CatChannel.com.